crustio/crust-wiki/docs/isolationNode.md

 ![pic](assets/mining/benefit_lockup1.png)

-Enter the number of CRUs that need to be added, and sign the transaction, as follows:
+Enter the number of CRUs that **need to be added**, and sign the transaction, as follows:

 ![pic](assets/mining/benefit_lockup2.png)